A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Structured extensions over Stonean spaces

 In Example \ref{skewtorus2} the uniform enveloping (semi)groupoid acts transitively on $K = \T^2$, i.e., every point of $K$ can be reached from any other point in $K$ via a map in $\euE_{\mathrm{u}}(q)$.
-The following result (see \cite[Lemma 5.10 (ii)]{EdKr2021}\footnote{The cited result covers the case of pseudoisometric extensions.
-However the proof only uses the fact that the uniform enveloping semigroupoid is a compact groupoid.}) gives a general description of the orbits of the action of the uniform enveloping semigroupoid, provided that it is a compact groupoid. \begin{proposition} Take an open extension $q \colon (K;\varphi) \rightarrow (L;\psi)$ of topological dynamical systems and write $q_{\fix} \colon K \rightarrow K_{\fix}$ for the factor map to the fixed factor $K_{\fix}$ of $(K;\varphi)$.
+The following result gives a general description of the orbits of the action of the uniform enveloping semigroupoid, provided that it is a compact groupoid.
+A proof can be found in \cite[Lemma 5.10 (ii)]{EdKr2021} (the cited result covers the case of pseudoisometric extensions, but its proof only uses the fact that the uniform enveloping semigroupoid is a compact groupoid). \begin{proposition} Take an open extension $q \colon (K;\varphi) \rightarrow (L;\psi)$ of topological dynamical systems and write $q_{\fix} \colon K \rightarrow K_{\fix}$ for the factor map to the fixed factor $K_{\fix}$ of $(K;\varphi)$.
 If $\euE_{\mathrm{u}}(q)$ is a compact groupoid, then

 for every $x \in K$. \end{proposition} We only need the following consequences for topologically ergodic extensions. \begin{corollary} Let $q \colon (K;\varphi) \rightarrow (L;\psi)$ be an open topologically ergodic extension of topological dynamical systems such that $\euE_{\mathrm{u}}(q)$ is a compact groupoid. \begin{enumerate}[(i)] \item For $l_1, l_2 \in L$ the following assertions are equivalent. \begin{enumerate}[(a)] \item $q_{\fix}(l_1) = q_{\fix}(l_2)$. \item There is $\vartheta \in \euE_{\mathrm{u}}(q)$ with $s(\vartheta) = l_1$ and $r(\vartheta) = l_2$. \end{enumerate} \item For $x,y \in K$ with $q(x) = q(y)$ there is $\vartheta \in \euE_{\mathrm{u}}(q)$ with $s(\vartheta) = r(\vartheta) = q(x) = q(y)$ and $\vartheta(x) = y$. \end{enumerate} \end{corollary} \begin{proof} For part (\ref{charergodicity21}) take $l_1,l_2 \in L$.
 If (a) holds, take $x_i \in K$ with $q(x_i) = l_i$ for $i =1,2$.
 Then also $q_{\fix}(x_1) = q_{\fix}(x_2)$ by topological ergodicty of $q$ and by Proposition \ref{charergodicity} we find $\vartheta \in \euE_{\mathrm{u}}(q)$ with $s(\vartheta) = q(x_1) = l_1$ and $\vartheta(x_1) = x_2$, hence $r(\vartheta) = q(x_2) = l_2$.
 Conversely, if (b) holds, we pick any $x \in K_{l_1}$ and an element $\vartheta \in \euE_{\mathrm{u}}(q)$ as in (b).
 Then $q_{\fix}(x) = q_{\fix}(\vartheta(x))$ by Proposition \ref{charergodicity} and thus also